python/cpython/Doc/library/dataclasses.rst

   i = InventoryItem()
   print(i.quantity_on_hand)   # 100

-Note that if a field is annotated with a desriptor type, but is not assigned a descriptor object as its default value, the field will act like a normal field.
+Note that if a field is annotated with a descriptor type, but is not assigned a descriptor object as its default value, the field will act like a normal field.